LPS Course Guide

-The East High Planning Guide includes: Courses and programs offered, a brief description of each course listed by department, including the prerequisites, graduation requirements and other information that will help you get the most out of your high school years.
+The Planning Guide and 9th Grade Connection Booklet includes: Courses and programs offered, graduation requirements and other information that will help you get the most out of your high school years.

 Grades and Grading